 None of it would be possible without volunteers.

 They come from all walks of life, and with all levels of fitness.
 Many find that when they return every week to run alongside their partners, something magical happens: they start to bond.

 And as time goes by, they realise they're running longer, further and faster.
 Some pairs have achieved their personal bests together, and others are experiencing a renewed level of fitness they hadn't felt in a long time.

 That's the beauty of the Runninghour model - it taps into a simple truth that many of us know from pounding the pavement on a regular basis: running is easier when you do it with friends.

 Run so others can!
 Register for Runninghour2015 at http://www.runninghour2015.com/.

 Filmed & edited by: Anshul Tiwari

-Produced by: Ashima Thomas
+Produced and written by: Ashima Thomas